HannahMcGill/Command-Line-for-Librarians/README.md

 🛠️ Reference Materials

-This repository also includes a **reference list of essential command line tools** used across the projects, which you will also find **in the downloads folder.**
+This repository includes a reference list of essential command line tools used across the projects, which you can download from the [downloads folder](downloads/).

 If you want to learn more or go deeper, these external resources are available online and for free: